pragma-org/website/src/content/home/home.md

 projectsTitle: Hosting open-source projects and helping them to thrive
 whoWeAreTitle: A team of passionate software engineers
 whoWeAreText: >
-  PRAGMA aims to foster an alternative open-source ecosystem for Cardano and beyond.
+  PRAGMA aims to foster an alternative open-source ecosystem for Cardano *and beyond*.
 We are a team of passionate software engineers from various backgrounds who build open-source tools for developers aiming for mass adoption.
 contributeTitle: A collective open-source strategy
 contributeText: >
   We want to build software solutions that increase blockchain’s utility and adoption, inasmuch as they also provide business value for ecosystem actors.

   By delivering solutions in small steps, we intend to involve other builders to create strong open-source communities.
 Projects under PRAGMA are open to contributions and will onboard those who want to get involved.